Stress (pop rock band)

-Stress was an American pop rock band formed in San Diego in 1983.
+Stress was an American pop rock band formed in San Diego, California, in 1983.

 Biography

 Stress was founded in 1983 by bassist Josquin des Pres and vocalist/guitarist Mike Thomas.
 They added guitarist Tim Nicholson and went through a number of drummers; most notably Jeff Gabaldon and Leroy Vega (formerly of Assassin).
 When Nicholson left in early 1985, he was replaced with guitarist Jimmy Crespo, who had previously played with Aerosmith.

 Stress performed primarily in San Diego and Los Angeles performing at clubs such as Madame Wong's, FM Station, The Troubadour, and The Roxy.

 Stress Disbanded in late 1987 when Josquin Des Pres began a career as a record producer and Mike Thomas started a solo career.
 His first solo effort "Circular Motion" recorded in France in 1988 was produced by Josquin Des Pres.